nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 which can be easily mocked.

 And what's the point of having `PeopleService` then?
 Good question.
-That's what tests are for: question your design, kill useless code.
+That's also **what tests are for: question your design, kill useless code.**

-### Tests should be concise and meaningful
+### 2. Tests should be concise and meaningful

 **Main reasoning:** tests are a form of documentation.
 Keep them clean, short and readable.